 Most personal injury claims are resolved before the injured party files a personal injury lawsuit.
 However, if a reasonable settlement can't be reached outside of court, your personal injury lawyer will file a lawsuit in court and you will proceed with trial for an injury claim.
 A judge will typically set a deadline for phases within the personal injury lawsuit process.
 The entire legal process can take months or even years to get resolved, depending on several factors such as the intricacy of the claim.

-If you sustain injures in an accident that was caused by another person's negligence, it's essential to contact an experienced attorney.
-At CCAL, our skilled personal injury lawyers can help you file a personal injury claim and recover the financial compensation you deserve.
+If you sustain injuries in an accident that was caused by another person's negligence, it's essential to contact an experienced attorney.
+At Ktenas Injury Lawyers, our skilled personal injury lawyers can help you file a personal injury claim and recover the financial compensation you deserve.
 To schedule a no-cost initial consultation, contact our Chicago personal injury law firm today at 312-300-2515.

 How Many Personal Injury Cases Go To Trial?